Prukutu/AOES-CLIM-CLIM680-Intro/_episodes/01-syllabus.md

 objectives:
 - "To define how this online class will operate and make sure that all learners know how to access and operate the required technology"
 keypoints:
-- "This class meets via Zoom"
+- "This class meets in person"
-- "This class will use MS Teams and a Collaborative Document"
+- "This class will use Blackboard"
 - "This class will request feedback often"
 ---